Photo Credit: Abigail Sherrod

 In addition to the Athens in Harmony concert, the Athens-Anti Discrimination Movement and United Group of Artists will present the second annual MLK Jr. Day Parade and Festival on the holiday itself, Monday, Jan.
 15, at 3 p.m.
 After the parade, the festival, at various venues in the historically significant Hot Corner district downtown, features live music, an honoree ceremony, food vendors, guest speakers, family activities and more.
 See The Calendar for more info.
 [Gabe Vodicka]

-ATHENS IN HARMONY The third installment of the concert series designed to improve race relations in Athens, featuring performances by duos made up of local musicians paired across race and genre.
-See story on p.
-10.
+ATHENS IN HARMONY The fourth installment of the concert series designed to improve race relations in Athens, featuring performances by duos made up of local musicians paired across race and genre.